I’m willing to bet, chances are high that sex after birth won’t be top of your to-do list.

 According to gynaecologists, the vagina takes up to 6 weeks to heal.

 It allows the uterine tissue and other lovely birth bits and bobs to clean out completely.

-Below are some surprising facts about postpartum sex to help you understand why things might be different for you, and how to get back on track (if you want to, that is.)
+Below are some surprising facts about postpartum sex to help you understand why things might be different for you, and how to get back on track.

 Truth no. 1: Sex After Birth May Not Feel Good Initially

 Rebecca Booth, a gynaecologist from Louisville, Kentucky, says that women often assume the pain during sex is caused by the trauma of delivery.

 Though it might be true, the low levels of oestrogen affect the elasticity of the vaginal tissues, thus causing pain.

 During breastfeeding, the oestrogen levels remain notably low for up to three months.